SIGNAL ZERO · v0.3.0 · live on npm

 git_push

 Push to remote.
-Force-push to main blocked behind typed-confirm gate.
+Force-push to protected branches requires typed confirmation.

 Typed confirm